Scheduler Tools

 Questions

-- What information can the scheduler provide about my jobs performance?
+- What can the scheduler tell about job performance?

 Objectives